2016, the Year of Internet of Things

 Both support the HTTP and MQTT protocols (if you don’t know what the latter is, you will in a year) and platforms from vendors like Intel and Texas Instruments.
 Of course, both allow integration to other proprietary platform services, e.g. Kinesis for AWS or Azure Machine Learning.
-There are some comparisons here in a nice table, and here in a bit more depth with accompanying text.
+There are some comparisons here in a bit more depth with accompanying text.

 Neither offering is 100% finished yet, but both are delivering value already and will evolve and iterate quickly in 2016 based on your feedback.
 Importantly, they do make the process of creating the data collection, storage and processing pipeline simpler, allowing you to focus on gaining value from the data.

 The biggest challenge here, as with any new area of technology, is a lack of skills.
 There aren’t that many people who understand "big data" and "IoT" in any depth.
 This isn’t a huge problem if you approach projects with smart people, and external assistance where needed, but it’s worth bearing in mind.

 Also note that, depending on your business, you may need to process data locally via edge devices of some form, so you can react to data changes quickly.
 This may need to happen in milliseconds in some cases, i.e. the potential value gleaned may be determined by how quickly you can analyse the data.
 Sending back to a single central location (cloud or otherwise) may be too slow.